mathjax/MathJax/docs/html/_sources/model.txt

 is ``type="text/javascript"``, and when a script has this type, the browser executes the script as a javascript program.
-MathJax, however, uses the type `math/tex` to identify mathematics in the TeX and LaTeX notation, and `math/mml` for mathematics in MathML notation.
-When the `tex2jax` or `mml2jax` preprocessors run, they create ``<script>`` tags with these types so that MathJax can process them when it runs its main typesetting pass.
+MathJax, however, uses the type `math/tex` to identify mathematics in the TeX and LaTeX notation, `math/mml` for mathematics in MathML notation, and `math/asciimath` for mathematics in AsciiMath notation.
+When the `tex2jax`, `mml2jax`, or `asciimath2jax` preprocessors run, they create ``<script>`` tags with these types so that MathJax can process them when it runs its main typesetting pass.